 Stephen Moody’s attorneys have been quoted in the media saying they do not plan to file an appeal to try to stop today’s execution, because Moody has said he wants to die and because “it is his wishes and we have to honor them.”

-Moody’s attorneys should file an appeal to try to stop today’s execution or ask Governor Perry to issue a 30-day stay of execution.
+Moody’s attorneys of truck accidents in Miami should file an appeal to try to stop today’s execution or ask Governor Perry to issue a 30-day stay of execution.
 By not filing an appeal or asking for a stay, they are complicit in the state’s use of the death penalty at a time when we know from the case of Todd Willingham that the Texas death penalty system is unable to prevent innocent people from being executed.
 It does not matter that their client would prefer to die rather than spend life in prison, which he apparently considers worse.
 Texas has executed an innocent person, and has therefore lost any remaining moral and ethical authority to continue executions until the question of whether Todd Willingham was innocent has been fully addressed by the state of Texas.

 Stephen Moody’s execution will be the first execution in Texas since the state-funded report by Dr Craig Beyler to the Texas Forensic Science Commission that the fire in the case of Todd Willingham case was not arson.
 Governor Perry and the State of Texas should stop all executions because Beyler’s report makes it clear that Texas and Perry allowed an innocent person to be executed.
 The Texas death penalty system must be suspended while it is determined whether an innocent person has been executed.